new Opportunities

 Audition Dates and Times:

-Monday, October 27th 6-10pm AUDITIONS BY APPOINTMENT ONLY
+Sunday, May 10th 5:30-10pm AUDITIONS BY APPOINTMENT ONLY

-Tuesday, October 28th 6-10pm AUDITIONS BY APPOINTMENT ONLY
+Monday, May 11th 5:30-10pm AUDITIONS BY APPOINTMENT ONLY

-Wednesday, October 29th 6-10pm CALLBACKS BY INVITATION ONLY
+Tuesday, May 12th 6-10pm CALLBACKS BY INVITATION ONLY

 Location:

-All auditions are at the Firehouse Theatre
+All auditions and callbacks will be held at Firehouse Theatre

 1609 W. Broad Street